youzan/zent/packages/zent/src/alert/README-en_US.md

 		<Alert>This is the normal size.</Alert>
 		<Alert size="large">
 			<p>This is the big size</p>
-			<p>SMS notification during the transaction will be sent via the "Message Push" function of the Marketing Center.</p><br />
+			<p>SMS notification of trading will be sent via the "Message Push" function of the Marketing Center.</p><br />
 			<p>Official phone：0571-88888888</p>
 		</Alert>
 	</div>